satisfactorymodding/smr-frontend/CONTRIBUTING.md

 And head to [localhost:3000](http://localhost:3000) to see it running.

+If you need to sign in, use the login button which will eventually redirect you to `ficsit.dev`.
+Then copy the `token` cookie over (like from Chrome dev tools -> Application -> Cookies) and insert it in your `localhost:3000` page (again using dev tools) and refresh.

 ## Committing Changes

 Our repo is designed to help you throughout your contribution to maintain our code and commits in a way that allows for automatic deployment.
 To that end we have a few steps that occur for each change you submit.